Two placed Arcs (the one on the right is a Full Circle Arc).

-An Arc is a non-electrical drawing primitive.
-It is essentially a curved line segment that can be used when creating graphical symbols, custom sheet borders and title blocks, etc. A placed Circle is an Arc object that spans 360° (i.e. has the same start and end angle).
+An arc is a non-electrical drawing primitive.
+It is essentially a curved line segment which can be used when, for example, creating graphical symbols, custom sheet borders and title blocks.

 Arcs are available for placement in both Schematic and Schematic Library Editors: